sam-ludlow/apitools/README.md

 # apitools
 Simple node.js API Tools.

-Please look at the example code in "index.js"
+Please look at the example code in "index.js".
+A few simple operations are performed and a report saved to "report.html".

 ## Prerequisites
 Have Node.js installed.